Anti-oppression psychotherapy: wellness in a time of racism

 Healing is a political act says Global Health Prof. Roberta K. Timothy.
 In this article, she offers eight ways to deal with and heal from racism through anti-oppression psychotherapy.

 Anti-oppression psychotherapy: eight ways to support yourself in a time of racism

-The cyclical realities of the impact of racism, anti-Black racism and other forms of intersectional violence on our health make breathing seem like a luxury at times.
-The full blunt impact of racism and other forms of violence echoes heavily in our hearts, our minds, bodies, and actions.
+The cyclical realities of the impact of racism, anti-Black racism, and other forms of intersectional violence on our health make breathing seem like a luxury at times.
+The full blunt impact of racism and other forms of violence echoes heavily in our hearts, minds, bodies, and actions.

 This winter, the grandmother of the deceased Colten Boushie told the New York Times: “Even to this day…I hold back on crying.”

 Due to anti-Black racism, Black communities’ health issues are often not taken seriously.
 As a result, we are not given adequate and equitable health care services.
-Often Black community members are re-traumatized as they seek help and support for their health issues.
+Black community members often re-traumatize as they seek help and support for their health issues.

 Anti-oppression psychotherapy: a trauma-informed model